binodk049/Learning-Git/demo.md

-This is the first Line
+This is the first Line.

-This is the second Line
+This is the second Line.

 This is the Third